A Survey on Semantic Communications in Internet of Vehicles: Introduction

 \section{Introduction}

-In today's digital era, the Internet of Vehicles (IoV) \cite{kaiwartya2016internet} and semantic communications \cite{luo2022semantic,gunduz2022beyond,shi2021semantic}, as cutting-edge technologies in the field of intelligent transportation and communication, are gradually changing the way we travel and the traffic management.
-IoV realizes real-time sharing and interaction of traffic information through vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-pedestrian (V2P) communications.
+In today's digital era, the Internet of Vehicles (IoV) \cite{kaiwartya2016internet} and semantic communications \cite{luo2022semantic,gunduz2022beyond,shi2021semantic}, as cutting-edge technologies in the field of intelligent transportation and communication, are gradually changing the way we travel and are transforming traffic management.
+The IoV realizes real-time sharing and interaction of traffic information through vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-pedestrian (V2P) communications.
 It greatly improves traffic efficiency and safety.
-Semantic communications, on the other hand, is an emerging communication paradigm that significantly improves the efficiency and reliability of communications by directly transmitting the semantic content of information instead of the traditional sequence of bits.
+Semantic communications, on the other hand, are an emerging communication paradigm that significantly improves the efficiency and reliability of communications by directly transmitting the semantic content of information instead of the traditional sequence of bits.

-However, with the continuous emergence of new applications in the IoV, such as autonomous driving \cite{duan2020emerging,w16,w19}, vehicle remote monitoring and diagnostics\cite{maksimychev2021connected}, and IoV entertainment services \cite{ang2018deployment}, the mobile data traffic between vehicles and roadside units (RSUs) as well as between vehicles, has shown an explosive growth trend.
+However, with the continuous emergence of new applications in the IoV, such as autonomous driving \cite{duan2020emerging}, vehicle remote monitoring and diagnostics~\cite{maksimychev2021connected}, and IoV entertainment services \cite{ang2018deployment}, the mobile data traffic between vehicles and roadside units (RSUs), as well as between vehicles, has shown an explosive growth trend.
 This surge in data volume has extremely stringent demands on the communication infrastructure of the IoV, particularly highlighting the issue of scarce spectrum resources.
-When facing the massive amounts of data, traditional IoV communication technologies often reveal limitations such as limited spectrum resources, high latency, and insufficient capabilities for processing semantic information.
+When facing massive amounts of data, traditional IoV communication technologies often reveal limitations such as limited spectrum resources, high latency, and insufficient capabilities for processing semantic information.
 These issues significantly restrict the further enhancement of IoV performance and hinder the development of intelligent transportation systems.